 |GreenGeeks||$2.95 / mo.||$2.95 / mo.||-||$39.95 / mo.||$169.00 / mo.|

-As you can see from the table, Bluehost provides affordable hosting service for beginner-level users.
+As you can see from the table, Bluehost provides more affordable hosting services for beginner-level users.
 They even provide a managed WordPress hosting solution for growth anticipating WordPress sites.

 Recap – Bluehost vs. GreenGeeks

-We believe that Bluehost is a better hosting provider than GreenGeeks.
+We believe that Bluehost is a better hosting provider than GreenGeeks overall.
 Bluehost offers affordable hosting options for beginners.
-Their easy onboarding makes it super easy for everyone to kick off a new site, regardless of the skillset.
+Their easy onboarding process makes it super easy for anyone to kick off a new site, regardless of their skillset.